 Drop-in computer labs are located on the Bend campus in the Barber Library, Pioneer Hall and Cascades Hall and on the Redmond Campus in Building 3.
 There are computer labs specific to Networking, Computer-Aided Drafting and Design, Science, and Geographic Information Systems on the Bend campus and additional computer classrooms located on both campuses.
+All drop-in computer labs are staffed by student workers who offer assistance logging into student accounts and answering general questions.

-Student workers who offer assistance logging on and answering general questions staff the drop-in labs.
-All of COCC's computers use the Windows operating system and most Microsoft Office programs along with class-specific programs.
-Labs are equipped with black-and-white and color laser printers, flatbed scanners, and adaptive workstations.
-All computer labs have a pay-to-print fee.
+Computers at COCC use the Windows operating system and most Microsoft Office programs along with class-specific programs.
+Drop-in labs are equipped with black-and-white and color laser printers, flatbed scanners, and adaptive workstations.
+All non-classroom printing has a pay-to-print fee.
 Payment is by COCC/OSU-Cascades Campus student ID card or COCC print card.